andreassolberg/documents/openidconnect/openidc-lab.md

 ## Test flow output

-Definition of status values:
+Test flow:

+  * (1) Succeeded
+  * (2) Warning (less significant errors)
+  * (3) Error
+  * (4) Critical
+  * (5) User interaction needed
+  	* With html body + url

+Test item:

+  * (0) Informational
-* **0**: Failure
+  * (1) Succeed
+  * (2) Warning (less significant errors)
-* **1**: Success
+  * (3) Error
-* **2**: Information
+  * (4) Critical
-* **9**: Test flow interrupted.
-Could not continue to run test because of this problem.

-Signficiance levels of test status:

-* **3**: Signficant fatal error.
-Operation unlikely to work with any client.
-* **2**: Spec violation; Spec violation and/or security issue.
-* **1**: Warning; less significant, unclear in the spec.
-* **0**: Information: There is no right and wrong in this test, it just informs about behavior of the entity (that might be useful).

-The significance levels may be overridden by configuration of various deployment profiles.
+A test flow looks like this:

 	{
 		id: 'extended-code',
 		// The aggregated status of all the tests in this test flow.
-		// The aggregated status code may only be 0 or 1.
 		status: 1,

-		tests: [
+		tests: [...]
+	}

+Test flow properties:

+* id: REQUIRED.
+Unique
+* status: REQUIRED:
+* tests: An array with test items.

+Test item properties:

+* id: REQUIRED.
+* name: REQUIRED.
+* descr: OPTIONAL.
+* status: REQUIRED.

+A test looks like this:

 	{
 		id: 'connectivity',
 		name: 'Connectivity with the authorization endpoint',
-				status: 1,
+		status: 1
-				significance: 3
 	},

+A more complex test item:

 	{
 		id: 'userdata-content-type',
 		name: 'User Data Endpoint returned correct MIME type in the Content-Type header: application/json',
+		descr: "...",
 		status: 1,
-				significance: 2,

 		// A reference to the specification may be included.
 The test UI will be able to include a clickable link to the
 		// relevant text in the specification.
 		reference: {
 			document: 'oauth',
 			version: 'draft-08',
 			section: '3.2.1.2.3'
 		}
 	},

-			{
-				id: 'obtained-refresh-token',
-				name: 'Client did not receive a refresh token in the respone from the token endpoint.',
-				status: 0,
-				significance: 0
-			},

-			{
-				id: 'access-token-duration',
-				name: 'The duration of the access token was 3600 seconds',
-				status: 2
-				// Signficance is optional, and does not make sense when status is set to 2.
-			},

-		]
-	}